-Yet, Ross’s family was stunned to hear the prosecutor, Serrin Turner, dismiss these people’s letters by declaring that none of them knew who Ross really was.
+Yet, Ross’s family was stunned to hear the prosecutor, Serrin Turner, dismiss these letters by declaring that none of the writers knew who Ross really was.
 As one family member later wrote: “I was shocked in disbelief, listening to the federal prosecutor’s extensive recitation of unproven allegations.”

 It is interesting timing that five new unproven murder-for-hire allegations were not revealed until bail hearing day, only to be dropped a few months later.
 Ross’s attorney received the information only the evening before, making it impossible for him to discuss it with Ross and challenge the accusations at the hearing.